A man carrying a basket on his back stands in front of a forest and waves to a group.

 Context

-Rapid growth of emerging economies and global developments such as digitalisation and globalisation have greatly changed business in developing countries and emerging economies.
-Therefore, new regulations and instruments to enforce these rules are needed to protect consumers.
+The rapid growth of emerging economies and global developments such as digitalisation and globalisation have significantly changed the economies of developing and emerging countries.
+New regulations that protect consumers are therefore needed, as are instruments that enforce these regulations.

 At the same time, new technologies and innovative market participants offer opportunities to develop new approaches.
-These enable the relationship between consumers and companies to be balanced and environmentally friendly consumption can be better implemented globally.
+These balance the relationship between consumers and businesses and promote environmentally friendly consumption.

 Objective

-Participating institutions from Brazil, China, Indonesia and Germany can more effectively mainstream and enforce consumer rights.
-This contributes to achieving the SDGs, especially with regard to digitalisation, sustainability and social consumer protection.
+Participating institutions from Brazil, China, Indonesia and Germany can better embed and enforce consumer rights and thus contribute to the SDGs.

 A woman works in front of computer screens.